lucianonooijen/Personal-Website/content/learning.md

 As time progresses, I will add a sort of timeline of my learnings, mostly for myself as reference later, but also so I can advice others on how to progress.

+### Update September 26th, 2024

+In the last year I have shifted my learning focus on online/multiplayer game development as well as low-level programming.
+I have familiarized myself with Unreal Engine more, mostly in the multiplayer/online parts of the engine, as well as with custom C/C++ games.
+Recently, I started to pick up assembly as well as learning more about operating system and kernal programming.
+As part of my learning, I am catching up on some parts of mathematics as well, as this is crucial in games.

 ### Update September 15th, 2023

 The last year and a half, I have mainly focussed on learning philosophy, history, linguistic theory and picking up Modern and Ancient Greek.
 Since the beginning of this year, I started working on multiplayer games, a lot of things here were new to me, to expand my knowledge I am learning more about Unreal Engine and architectural patterns in multiplayer games.